wchesley/notebook/Backups/Backup.md

 Recently been trying to automate backup process further, added udev rule to automount drive when it's plugged in.
 Found [here](https://superuser.com/questions/1433539/automatically-execute-backup-script-when-external-hard-drive-is-plugged-with-sys).
 Suggests adding (or creating) `/etc/udev/rules.d/80-autocomplete.rules` with the following rule: `ACTION=="add", SUBSYSTEM=="block", ENV{ID_FS_UUID}=="xxxyyy-1234-4567-8910-aaabbb", ENV{SYSTEMD_WANTS}+="media-backup.mount"`
 > Finding device UUID with `sudo blkid` in my case "Elements" was also listed next to the partition `/dev/sdf1` listing.

 After creating the udev rule I created a systemd service that depends on the `ENV{SYSTEMD_WANTS}` name in the udev rule.
 The service should run when drive is mounted.
+Late update: it never ran when drive was attached, still had to manually mount the exHDD when attached to server.

 ## Client File-Level Backups